 - IF by IFTTT, each covering a different set of devices.

 To further understand how smart homes work see What are smart devices and the best smart home system?

 We will not cover each platform separately.
-Instead, we will discuss compatible devices in eight categories for ease of understanding.
+Instead, we will discuss compatible google assistant devices in eight categories for ease of understanding.